Courses

 The Physics section usually includes 45 multiple-choice questions for 180 marks.
 Each correct answer carries 4 marks, while 1 mark is deducted for every wrong answer.
 This makes accuracy very important in Physics, especially in numerical-based questions.

 The Re NEET 2026 Physics question paper will follow the NEET UG exam pattern.
-The questions are expected to be objective-type MCQs with one correct answer.
+The questions were objective-type MCQs with one correct answer.
 The paper will test both Class 11 and Class 12 Physics concepts.

 | Particulars | Details |